7Block Labs

 4. Post-Incident Review

-• Conduct forensic analysis to identify root causes
+• Dive into forensic analysis to figure out the root causes

-• Share lessons learned with the team and stakeholders
+• Pass along the lessons we've learned to the team and stakeholders

 Practical Recommendations & Best Practices